joaorb64/smash64-modding-wiki/docs/Wiki/characters/animationimporting.md

 Import your FBX file
 Preview the animation to check for any issues

+## Animation durations
+TODO, dropping values here for now

+### Ledge getup options

+All characters have the same total time for these animations.
+You can have different combinations, though.
+It always starts with a shared quick/slow animation, followed by each option's animations.

+Captain Falcon:
+cliffQuick 19 (shared)
+cliffClimbQuick1 9
+cliffClimbQuick2 6
+attack1 7
+attack2 33 = 40
+escape1 5
+escape2 21 = 26

+cliffSlow 50 (shared)
+cliffClimbSlow1 7
+cliffClimbSlow2 12
+attack1 18
+attack2 24 = 42
+escape1 12
+escape2 29 = 41

 ## Possible issues

 - The model looks broken: this happens in cases such as: